mnist91/origin/README.md

 - more writing required
 - longer code
-- special functions like `%between%` cannot be called via `data.table::%between%` and work arounds are still required here.
+- special functions like `%between%` cannot be called via `data.table::%between%` and workarounds are still required here.
 Either use
   ```
   library(data.table, include.only = "%between%")
   `%between%` <- data.table::`%between%`